rnadanadia/Clustering_Enron/README.md

    - [X] Nadia : Data Cleaning and visualization

    ***Challenge for today***
-   1. Tim :  To create a first cluster, using Kmeans and plotting and understanding clustering process.
+   a.
+Tim :  To create a first cluster, using Kmeans and plotting and understanding clustering process.
-   2. Kivanc :To implemente time and understanding clustering.
+   b.
+Kivanc :To implemente time and understanding clustering.
-   3. Anjali: Overall understand all steps of preprocessing for topic modelling but facing some issue in  visualizing  model (showing some error).
+   c.
+Anjali: Overall understand all steps of preprocessing for topic modelling but facing some issue in  visualizing  model (showing some error).
-   4. Nadia : Data visualization in LDA is empty, might caused by the data process.
+   d.
+Nadia : Data visualization in LDA is empty, might caused by the data process.

 ### 3. Wednesday
    ***General***